 If we maintain clarity and honor our temperament, our character will show us the way toward manifestation.

-Scientists have recently discovered that the wave particle duality holds true not just in the invisible world, but in the visible as well.
+Scientists have recently discovered that the wave-particle duality holds true not just in the invisible world, but in the visible as well.
 So what if everything we see has the potential to be this, that or other?
 We are the consciousness of the earth and have infinite capacity.
 As artists, we are the torchbearers for meaning and myth beyond the obvious.
 It’s our job to live beyond groupthink and make manifest the poetry in all things.

-A couple years ago Bo and I were driving cross-country and came across a bumper sticker that read “Want to anger a liberal?
+A couple of years ago Bo and I were driving cross-country and came across a bumper sticker that read “Want to anger a liberal?
 Be successful and happy!”
-So I grabbed a pen and paper, and from the window of our Mercedes station wagon I held a sign that read: HAPPY LIBERALS with a big smiley face, and laughed and waved.
+So I grabbed a pen and paper, and from the window of our Mercedes station wagon, I held a sign that read: HAPPY LIBERALS with a big smiley face and laughed and waved.
 The crotchety guy behind the wheel burst open with laughter and smiles.
 In that moment we acknowledged one another beyond the barriers of self and other.
 We shared a moment of poetry.

 Each of us can change the world if we honor doing what brings us joy.
-And usually the thing that gives us the most joy is giving, giving of our talent, our skills, and our heart.
+And usually, the thing that gives us the most joy is giving, giving of our talent, our skills, and our heart.
 Align yourself with those who bring out the best in your temperament and follow the invisible thread that pulls you to the fire in the distant horizon.

 • David Whyte interview

 • Beethoven, Piano Sonata in E-flat major "Quasi una fantasia", Op.
 27 No. 1, composed in 1800–1801